 The ProtonVPN Windows Client

-The Windows client is smart looking and provides a ton of useful information.
+The Windows VPN client is smart looking and provides a ton of useful information.
 The cool looking server map is mainly for show, but once connected, the app shows useful session traffic statistics.
 The Windows app uses the OpenVPN protocol (UDP or TCP).

 Selecting a country will auto-connect you to a server in that country – you can specify by speed or randomly.
 Alternatively, you can select individual servers.
 These are all clearly labeled as to whether they are available to free users, can be used or P2P, or support Tor over VPN.
 They also show server load to help you pick a fast server.